mfractor/mfractor.content/Protecting Xamarin Apps From Reverse Engineering With Dotfuscator/readme.md

 ## The Benefits Of Obfuscation

-One of the benefits of .NETs Intermeddiate Language (IL) is also one of its drawbacks;
+One of the benefits of .NETs Intermediate Language (IL) is also one of its drawbacks;

 Obfuscation is the process of taking code and "scrambling" it to a